If you were laid off, your first thought might have been, “How am I going to make money?” or “How will I pay my bills?”

-Many countries have students and young professionals who are eager to learn English… and pay you for the opportunity.
+Many countries have students and young professionals who are eager to learn English… and willing to pay you for the opportunity.

 Another way to make money after being laid off is by selling what you already have.
 You know that fancy, new bicycle that you bought but never used?
 Now could be a great time to list it online and sell it (via craigslist.com, Facebook Marketplace, etc.)

 Most people have a lot of unused objects cluttering their house, so it’s worth taking a look around to see what you’re no longer using.
 This could be exercise equipment, video game systems, TVs, outdoor toys, clothing, jewelry, artwork, and more.